Semantic-Org/Semantic-UI-React/README.md

     npm start

-This will start a [Webpack Dev Server][7] which will watch your JS files for changes and automatically transpile, lint and provide source maps for development.
+This launches the doc site for development.
+[Webpack Dev Server][7] will watch your JS files for changes and automatically transpile, lint and provide source maps.

+It is also helpful to develop against tests:

+    npm test

+This will run PhantomJS with Karma on the command line.
+Just as before, JS files are watched and re-tested on change.

 ### Commands